Modafinil: Detection in body fluids

-Structural analogs
+Structural analogues

 Many derivatives and structural analogs of modafinil have been synthesized.
-Examples include adrafinil, CE-123, fladrafinil (CRL-40941; fluorafinil), flmodafinil (CRL-40940; bisfluoromodafinil, lauflumide), RDS03-94, JJC8-088, modafiendz and modafinil sulfone (CRL-41056).
+Examples include adrafinil, CE-123, fladrafinil (CRL-40941; fluorafinil), flmodafinil (CRL-40940; bisfluoromodafinil, lauflumide), RDS03-94, JJC8-088, modafiendz and modafinil sulfone.

 History

-Modafinil was developed in France by neurophysiology professor Michel Jouvet and Lafon Laboratories.
-It is part of a series of benzhydryl sulfinyl compounds, including adrafinil, initially used as a treatment for narcolepsy in France in 1986.
-Modafinil, the primary metabolite of adrafinil, has been prescribed in France since 1994 under the name Modiodal, and in the United States since 1998 as Provigil.
-Unlike modafinil, adrafinil does not have FDA approval and was withdrawn from the French market in 2011.
+Modafinil was developed in France by neurophysiology professor Michel Jouvet and Lafon Laboratories in the 1970s.
+Modafinil is the primary metabolite of adrafinil, an earlier compound in the benzhydryl sulfinyl series.
+Modafinil has been prescribed in France since 1994 under the name Modiodal, and in the United States since 1998 as Provigil.

-The FDA approved modafinil in 1998 for narcolepsy treatment, and later for shift work sleep disorder and obstructive sleep apnea in 2003.
+The US Food and Drug Administration approved modafinil in 1998 for narcolepsy treatment, and later for shift work sleep disorder and obstructive sleep apnea in 2003.
 It was approved in the UK in December 2002.
-In the United States, modafinil is marketed by Cephalon, who acquired the rights from Lafon and purchased the company in 2001.
+In the United States, modafinil is marketed by Cephalon, a biopharmaceutical company acquired by Teva Pharmaceutical Industries in 2011, who acquired the rights from Lafon and purchased the company in 2001.

 Cephalon introduced armodafinil, the (R)-enantiomer of modafinil, in the United States in 2007.
 Generic versions of modafinil became available in the US in 2012 after extensive patent litigation.

 Society and culture

+Modafinil's use varies by region.
+In the US, it is approved for adult narcolepsy, shift work sleep disorder, and obstructive sleep apnea, but not for children.
+In the UK and the EU, since 2014, it is approved solely for narcolepsy, including in children (pediatric narcolepsy), with its use for other conditions restricted by the European Medicines Agency.
 Modafinil is not approved for use by children in multiple jurisdictions.